-The object file, which normally ends in a .o suffix (or .obj if you're on Windows), contains the compiled code for the module.
+The object file, which normally ends in a . o suffix, contains the compiled code for the module.

 The interface file, which normally ends in a .hi suffix, contains the information that GHC needs in order to compile further modules that depend on this module.
 It contains things like the types of exported functions, definitions of data types, and so on.
 It is stored in a binary format, so don't try to read one; use the --show-iface option instead (see Section 4.6.7, "Other options related to interface files").